kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🔭 <b>3 Fails & Lessons Learned</b>
 1. **Failure:** Subpar training sessions.<br />
-**Lesson:** Partly due to my late wake, found myself not being in a position to have home-sessions of equal duration to what my average of 1h30'.
-Simply gotta get sh*t together and be up early.
+**Lesson:** Partly due to my late wake, I was unable to have home-sessions lasting my 1h30min average.
+Simply gotta get our sh*t together and be up early.
 2. **Failure:** Still on that; 9AM out of bed after midnight bedtime.<br />
 **Lesson:** Gotta renegotiate with myself and if 9 AM is the alarm I will need to start at in order to be up and running by 10 AM sharp, let it be.
 3. **Failure:** Sticky Note Daily Routine.<br />